 Rain is a fact of nature, whether we like it or not.
 There’s no reason you should let it stop you from going camping.

-In hindsight, a little difficult hiking and camping in the rain can be a lot of fun, so long as you’re prepared.
+In hindsight, a little difficult hiking and camping in the rain can be a lot of fun, as long as you’re prepared.

 Have no fear though!
 If you’re wondering exactly what being prepared for camping in the rain will entail, or you just want to double check that you’re ready, then read on.